-2013 2012
+2014 2013

-Government 18 % 24 %
+Government 39 % 17 %

-Industry health plans 61 59
+Industry health plans 44 55

-Others 21 17
+Others 17 28

 100 % 100 %

-The Company believes there are no significant credit risks associated with patient receivables from government programs.
+The Company believes there is no significant credit risk associated with patient receivables from government programs.
 Patient receivables from industry health plans and others are from various payors who are subject to differing economic conditions, and do not represent any concentrated risks to the Company.
 The Company continually monitors and adjusts the reserves associated with patient receivables.
 The Company estimates bad debt expense and the allowance for doubtful accounts based on historical collection experience.
+Due to the UCLA transaction, patient receivables have declined significantly, which has further reduced the concentrated risk.